Will using Topamax finally help you shed those unwanted pounds?

 Most prescription weight loss medications focus on 1 of 3 very important mechanisms to help with weight loss:

-- Regulation of appetite (3) – Some medications focus on reducing your appetite

-    which causes you to eat less food.
-These medications do NOT work very well

-    long-term and almost always result in weight gain after you stop taking them.
+- Regulation of appetite (3) – Some medications focus on reducing your appetite which causes you to eat less food.
+These medications do NOT work very well long-term and almost always result in weight gain after you stop taking them.

-    - Regulation of hormones (4) - Other medications focus on "balancing" fat

-    storing hormones such as leptin, insulin or thyroid hormones.
-Medications that

-    focus on hormone balance tend to work long-term because they are treating the

-    "root" of the problem.
+- Regulation of hormones (4) – Other medication focuses on “balancing” fat-storing hormones such as leptin, insulin, or thyroid hormones.
+Medications that focus on hormone balance tend to work long-term because they are treating the “root” of the problem.

-    - Regulation of metabolism (5) – Lastly, some other prescription medications

-    help your body by increasing the number of calories that you burn.
-Medications

-    that focus on this aspect usually result in long-term weight loss as well.
+- Regulation of metabolism (5) – Lastly, some other prescription medications help your body by increasing the number of calories that you burn.
+Medications that focus on this aspect usually result in long-term weight loss as well.

-    Each prescription medication works slightly different from other medications

-    which are why some tend to work better than others.
+Each prescription medication works slightly differently from other medications which are why some tend to work better than others.

-    For this reason, you generally want to avoid medications which focus solely on

-    appetite reduction as a means of weight loss.
+For this reason, you generally want to avoid medications that focus solely on appetite reduction as a means of weight loss.

-    Because these medications almost always result in the weight being regained once

-    your appetite returns to normal making them largely ineffective!
+Because these medications almost always result in the weight being regained once your appetite returns to normal making them largely ineffective!

 #1.
 Increases Energy Expenditure (Metabolism)

 One of the main benefits of using Topamax is that it may help increase what is known as your resting energy expenditure (6).

 This refers to the number of calories that your body burns on a daily basis and is closely correlated with your metabolism.

 One of the biggest reasons that you may regain weight after a diet is due to a damaged metabolism.